chieping/togglmine/README.md

-This simple tool helps your daily inputs from [Toggl](https://toggl.com) to Redmine time\_entry, searching for your working data stored in Toggl and printing curl commands to store the data to Redmine.
-You should review printed commands and execute it.
+This simple tool helps your daily inputs from [Toggl](https://toggl.com) to Redmine time\_entry, searching for your working data stored in Toggl and printing _curl_ commands in order to store the data on Redmine.
+You should review printed commands and run it.
 You no longer have to input manually by Web browser.

 ## Installation